 12.1.4.
 Weighing Procedure

 Only the filter shall be weighed and not any other part of the measurement equipment.
-The sampling facility shall ensure that the different steps of the weighing procedure are carried out according to the following requirements:
+The testing facility shall ensure that the different steps of the weighing procedure are carried out according to the following requirements:

 (a) Weighing room – The weighing room environment shall be free of any ambient contaminants (such as dust, aerosol, or semi-volatile material) that could contaminate the particle filters.
 Regulate the weighing room environmental conditions at 22 ± 2 °C and 45 ± 8 per cent RH.
 Make sure that the air flow for the air exchange does not influence the balance stability;

-(b) Weighing balance – Use the same microbalance for both pre-sampling and post-sampling weighing in a given brake emission test.
+(b) Weighing balance – Use the same microbalance for both pre-sampling and post-sampling weighing for a given brake emission test.
 Isolate the balance from vibrations, electrostatic forces, and air streams.
 Place the balance in a controlled environment – the weighing chamber or room – in accordance with the specifications described in point (a) of this paragraph.
 The balance resolution shall be of at least 1 μg.
-Use certified calibration weights to verify the stability and the proper function of the microbalance every month.
+Use certified calibration weights to verify the stability and the proper function of the microbalance.
 The microbalance shall fulfill the calibration requirements described in paragraph 14.4.;

 (c) Static electricity effects – Nullify the effects of static electricity by grounding the balance through placement upon an antistatic mat and neutralizing the particle sampling filters before weighing using a polonium neutralizer or a device of similar effect.
 Alternatively, nullify static effects through equalization of static charge;